damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Electronics/README.md

-### **2. Modelling a design in native file format**
+### **2. Modelling a design in an editable file format**

-- **Definition:** *A file format is a standard way that information is encoded for storage in a computer file and the mechanical or electrical designs can be represented in 2D or 3D.*
+- **Definition:** *An editable file format is a standard way that information is encoded for storage in a computer file.*
+*The editable file format of design allows makers to study, modify and make an OSH design according to its license.

 - **Comments:**

-  - *The native file format of design allows makers to study, modify and make an OSH design according to its license.
-    - *The native design file formats consist:*
        * Printed Circuit Board (PCB)such as .gbr, .lib format
        * Schematic diagram
-       * Etc.

 #### *Example of an editable design file formats:*